 The respondent experience is also different.
 Unlike other survey tools, respondents are only shown a single question at a time.
 This makes for a more user-friendly and less intimidating experience that can increase the number of responses.

 Cons of Typeform

 Limited free plan available.
 Premium plans start from $25 per month billed annually.

-This makes Buzzsumo an incredibly effective market research tool for any marketer looking to put together a content marketing strategy.
-There’s no need to second guess what’s going to rank well and receive engagement when you can use Buzzsumo to see what’s getting traction at the moment.
+This makes BuzzSumo an incredibly effective research tool for any marketer looking to put together a content marketing strategy.
+There’s no need to second-guess what’s going to rank well and receive engagement when you can use BuzzSumo to see what’s getting traction at the moment.